 Non-compliance by a vessel with the requirements and procedures laid down for the VTS area; and

-Information exchange/update with respect to allied services.
+Procedures for information exchange/update on allied services.

 Vessels at Berth

 Procedures should be established for vessels at berth in a VTS area.
 Depending on the capability of the VTS to monitor the vessel position under prevailing conditions, these may include: